Mujeebat-shittu/Mujeebat-shittu/README.md

 ## Hi there 👋, I'm Mujeebah
-- A frontend Developer passionate about building intuitive experience that actually works.
+- A curious frontend Developer passionate about building intuitive experience that actually works.
-- 🌱 I work with React and TypeScript
+- 🌱 I'm currently learning React, TypeScript and Next.js
-- 🤔 I’m looking for help with integrating Databases.
 - 📫 Send a mail to mujeebatshittu@gmail.com
 - ⚡ When I'm not coding, I'm reading, writing, or doing some public health advocacy.